OfficeDev/VBA-content/VBA/Publisher-VBA/articles/webcommandbutton-actionurl-property-publisher.md

 ## Remarks

-The default value for the  **ActionURL** property is "http://example.microsoft.com/~user/ispscript.cgi".
+The default value for the  <strong>ActionURL</strong> property is "<http://example.microsoft.com/~user/ispscript.cgi>".
 This property is ignored for Reset command buttons.

 ## Example